 I learned about this first hand while we were in Malta.
 Thankfully, we were only about five minutes away from our hotel when I heard the loud snap as one of the front wheels attempted to fold itself in half.

 We were on our way back from an evening concert so there was nothing we could do except wait until morning.

 In the morning we went down to the hotel’s front desk and explained what happened in the hopes that they might know where we could get a wheel replaced.

 They didn’t, but the Maltese, they’re so incredibly helpful.
 They called around until they found someone who could repair my wheelchair and took my husband and my wheelchair to the medical supply place.

 It was an incredibly smooth process but it terrified me.
 I basically had to give up my legs to a stranger.
 What if they decided to run off with it?
 Or try to give me back a wheelchair that wasn’t mine?
 My anxiety had quite clearly kicked in.

-I make sure to have pictures of every little chip in the paint, every little dent and identifiers of the wheelchair so I could prove that chair was mine if I needed to.
+Now I make sure to have pictures of every little chip in the paint, every little dent, and identifiers of the wheelchair so I could prove that chair was mine if I needed to.

 People’s Reaction to my Travels in a Wheelchair